-For the purposes of preparing and serving a statutory demand, we will undertake that task, as follows:
+To prepare and serve a statutory demand, we will undertake that task as follows:

-1. in respect of straightforward matters for a fee between £500 to £1,500 plus VAT;

-- 2. in respect of more complex cases our charges will be with reference to the hourly rates of the fee earners dealing with this matter in the context of the documentation and instructions provided.
+- 1. in respect of straightforward matters for a fee between £500 to £1,500 plus VAT; - 2. regarding more complex cases our charges will be the hourly rates of the fee earners dealing with this matter in the context of the documentation and instructions provided.
 We will in such circumstances look to agree a fixed fee with you for this purpose; and - 3. in addition, there will be a fee for a process server to effect service of the demand at £125 plus VAT or £150 plus VAT for urgent service.

-If the matter leads on to the presentation of a bankruptcy petition, then the following costs will apply subject to how complicated the claim is:
+If the matter leads to the presentation of a bankruptcy petition, then the following costs will apply subject to how complicated the claim is: